Kajang 2 railway station

-The Kajang 2 Railway station is a KTM Komuter infill train station located in Kajang 2, Kajang, Selangor.
+The Kajang 2 Railway station is a KTM Komuter infill train station located in Kajang 2, Bandar Baru Bangi, Kajang, Selangor.
 The station is on the KTM Komuter's Seremban Line.

 Station features and history

 According to the Managing Director of the MKH Berhad, Tan Sri Eddy Chen Lok Loi, the company had purchased 275 acre of land in Kajang 2 as early as 2003 and had proposed to the government to jointly develop 14 acre of railway reserve land through a smart partnership model.
-The construction of this railway station is an in-kind contribution received by the Railway Assets Corporation (RAC) as a result of leasing the railway land to Srijang Kemajuan Sdn.
+The construction of this railway station is an in-kind contribution received by the Railway Assets Corporation (RAC) due to leasing the railway land to Srijang Kemajuan Sdn.
 Bhd.
 (SKSB) through a Development Cum Lease Agreement (DCLA) on October 12, 2012.
-This lease privatization project was approved by the Cabinet on February 8, 2012, with a lease period starting from October 8, 2018 until October 7, 2078.
+The Cabinet approved this lease privatisation project on February 8, 2012, with a lease period from October 8, 2018, until October 7, 2078.
 MKH Berhad will be responsible for building a new railway station, which will be handed over to the Railway Assets Corporation as a public facility and operated by the Keretapi Tanah Melayu Berhad (KTMB) for commuter train services.